pgaudit/pgaudit/README.md

 ### pgaudit.log_rows

 Specifies that audit logging should include the rows retrieved or affected by a statement.
-When a rows field is present which will be included after the parameter field.
+When enabled the rows field will be included after the parameter field.

 The default is `off`.